kurosakyth/inside/readme.md

 Curso sobre AI para seleccion de elementos: AI for Element Selection: Erasing the Pain of Fragile Tests Scripts Jason Arbon

 Requirements:
-    Python.
+    Set as environment variable the path of the webdriver:
+        path: C:\Selenium
+        With the driver inside named as chromedriver Python.
     Pipenv:
         pip install pipenv